-Baht falls to three-month low as US inflation delays expected rate cut
+Baht falls to three-month low as US inflation delays rate cut

 Kavee Chukitkasem, head of research and content at Pi Securities, highlighted that the high US inflation puts pressure on the prices of gold, Bitcoin, stocks, and debt instruments.

-“Until the Fed’s meeting in May or June, we have to wait and see whether the central bank cuts rates,” he stated.
+“Until the Fed’s meeting in May or June, we have to wait and see whether the central bank cuts rates.”

 As a result, a significant stock market rebound is difficult to predict over the next few months.
 Pi projects the Thai index to move within the range of 1,350 to 1,400 points by mid-2024, according to Kavee.